My website is down after site migration!

 Customers expect an instantaneous experience every time in this fast-paced business environment.
 Downtime is unacceptable, and delays are intolerable.
 A single instance of downtime could jeopardize your business’s dependability and reputation.
 Unhappy customers can result from frequent downtime events, leading to negative customer reviews and a damaged brand image.

 Loss of Data

 Your customers, as well as your business, are impacted by downtime.
 Corrupt, damaged, or stolen data can result from server or network outages, cyberattacks, or both.
-If your server goes down unexpectedly, it could expose your essential data or create security patches that cybercriminals could use to gain access without your permission.
+If your server goes down unexpectedly, it could expose your store information, essential data or create security patches that cybercriminals could use to gain access without your permission.